Congo Gorilla Trekking – Backpacker’s Guide to Gorilla Tours

 People are always shocked when I tell them I went to the Democratic Republic of the Congo.
 “Wait, isn’t the Congo very dangerous?
 Why would you go there?”
 Although I am well traveled, I too was a bit nervous about venturing to the Congo.
 I questioned if it was stupid to go to a country tormented by civil wars and distrust in the government.
 Yes – the Congo is a dangerous place, but Goma is generally safe for tourists, and Virunga National Park prioritizes keeping visitors protected.
 If there are ever any safety concerns, the park will close.
 When I researched the park, there had been no attacks against tourists in the past 20 years, so I was comfortable to go trekking.

 Unfortunately in May 2018, right after I visited Virunga National Park, two British tourists were kidnapped for 48 hours.
 They were unharmed and released safely.
-Virunga decided to close the park to tourists until 2019, to reevaluate and establish robust measures to ensure the safety of the animals and visitors of the park.
+Virunga closed the park to tourists to reevaluate and establish robust measures to ensure the safety of the animals and visitors of the park.
+The park reoponed in February 2019, and I still encourage to visit Virunga.

 Transportation to Virunga National Park